datajoint/datajoint-python/docs/src/query/operators.md

 3. Projection can also perform calculations (as available in [MySQL](https://dev.mysql.com/doc/refman/5.7/en/functions.html)) on a single attribute.

-For examples of each of these in Python and Matlab, please visit the documentation for the respective API.

 ## Aggr

 **Aggregation** is a special form of `proj` with the added feature of allowing